Otgon-Erdene-Otgonsukh/UoB-Proline-Taxi/docs/handover/handover.md

 This will build the image and run the container and you can access the application in the browser on `http://localhost:3000`.

+## OSRM Service and Nominatim
+In our testing, the public services from Project OSRM (http://router.project-osrm.org) were slow, often taking more than 10 seconds to return a route even for a non-complex journey.
+It's recommended to set up your own, which can be done in a docker container:

+Following the Quick Start guide from https://github.com/Project-OSRM/osrm-backend should get you up to speed on how to spin up your own Docker container.
+However, instead of using Europe or UK OSRM extracts, we use the
+[Great Britain](https://download.geofabrik.de/europe/great-britain.html) from Geofabrik as it nautrally filters out journeys internationally and to Northern Ireland and Ireland.

+In order to limit the access to the server (which also proxies it to clients): You could either lock it down with a token in the URI parameter behind a WAF or another Reverse Proxy, or limit the allowed IPs in the server's firewall rules to the requesting server, if that address will remain static forever.

+For Nominatim, we found that the free service that's hard-coded into the platform is sufficient.
+The Terms of using it require any production website to include a header or User Agent, which is why we have added this as "UoB Sustainable Transport" in the code.
+We'd recommend changing this to reflect your company's details.
+If the public interface is not suitable, you could also download the Nominatim database and run it on a server, however, this has a storage requirement of 70GB+ and does not provide the option to limit the coverage to specific regions.

 ## Project Structure and Architecture

 The following is a architectural diagram of the project that includes the key framework and external systems that comprises the application and their relations.